Local Government Reorganisation and What It Means for Wealden Residents

 What Does This Mean for Wealden?

-If devolution goes ahead, a new governing body called a Mayoral Strategic Authority will be created.
+If Devolution goes ahead, a new governing body called a Mayoral Strategic Authority will be created.
 The new authority would have powers over strategic issues including transport, environment and climate change, housing, economic growth, health and public safety, as shown in the graphic below.

-Most everyday services that residents rely on, such as bin collections, benefit payments, environmental health, planning decisions, council tax management, and tourism and wellbeing initiatives would still be managed by your local council.
+Most everyday services that residents rely on such as bin collections, benefit payments, environmental health, planning decisions, council tax management, and tourism and wellbeing initiatives would still be managed by your local council.

 What Happens Next?